awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ses-configurationseteventdestination-eventdestination.md

 # AWS::SES::ConfigurationSetEventDestination EventDestination<a name="aws-properties-ses-configurationseteventdestination-eventdestination"></a>

-Contains information about the event destination that email sending events are published to\.
-Event destinations are associated with configuration sets\.
-When you specify an event destination, you provide one, and only one, destination\.
-You can send event data to Amazon CloudWatch or Amazon Kinesis Data Firehose\.
+Contains information about an event destination\.

 **Note**
-You can't specify Amazon SNS event destinations in CloudFormation templates\.
+When you create or update an event destination, you must provide one, and only one, destination\.
+The destination can be Amazon CloudWatch, Amazon Kinesis Firehose or Amazon Simple Notification Service \(Amazon SNS\)\.

+Event destinations are associated with configuration sets, which enable you to publish email sending events to Amazon CloudWatch, Amazon Kinesis Firehose, or Amazon Simple Notification Service \(Amazon SNS\)\.
+For information about using configuration sets, see the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/monitor-sending-activity.html)\.

 ## Syntax<a name="aws-properties-ses-configurationseteventdestination-eventdestination-syntax"></a>